PotentiallyARobot/EmbeddingAdapters/README.md

 - More **source → target** adapter pairs, including domain-specific spaces
 - Richer diagnostics and evaluation tools around adapters
 - Example integrations with popular vector databases and frameworks
+- Improved models with more expansive training sets
+- More domain specific adapters
-- Optional hosted endpoints for adapters so you don’t have to ship or manage weights yourself
+- Hosted endpoints for adapters so you don’t have to ship or manage weights yourself

 The guiding principle is to stay **small, explicit, and composable**.
 Adapters should be easy to understand, easy to evaluate, and easy to slot into existing systems.